ibexa/documentation-developer/docs/guide/customers/customers.md

 ## Customer data model

 [[= product_name =]] uses the UBL standard to model customer data.
-The most important type is the Party which describes an address.
+The most important data type is Party.
+Party describes an address.

 For each user, the following information is stored.
 If the user has a customer number, the following information is updated from the ERP after login: